aleen42/PersonalWiki/post/how_to_draw/how_to_draw.md

 ### 1. Drawing an SVG file

 What is SVG?
 Scalable Vector Graphics a.k.a SVG is an XML-based vector image format for two-dimensional graphics with support for interactivity and animation.
 In older IE browsers, such kind of files is not supported at all.
-If you're a designer, or an illustrator who usually used Adobe Illustration as one of your drawing tools, you may be already similar with those kinds of graphics.
-What the main difference is, an SVG is scalable and lossless, opposed to other formats of pictures.
+If you're a designer or an illustrator who usually used Adobe Illustration as one of your drawing tools, you may be already similar to those kinds of graphics.
+What the main difference is, an SVG is scalable and lossless opposed to other formats of pictures.

 Note that, generally pictures with SVG formats are called as **graphics**, while those with any other formats are called as **images**.

 #### 1.1 Extracting data from an SVG file

 As mentioned above, before drawing an SVG file, what you need to do is to read data from an SVG file.
-It's actually the duty of an object, named `FileReader` in JavaScript, of which the initialization code snippet should be look like this:
+It's the duty of an object, named `FileReader` in JavaScript, of which the initialization code snippet should look like this:

 ```js
 if (FileReader) {